Marketing Terms Defined by the Authorities

 FINANCE in MARKETING LIBRARY

 MASB’s Finance in Marketing Education Project is building a Finance in Marketing Library on the MASB/YouTube Channel.
-Marketing measurement and research authorities address critical topics – and video contributions are welcome.
+Marketing measurement and research authorities address critical topics, including dictionary terms – and video contributions are welcome.
 Contact email@example.com if interested.